funkysi1701/CodeSamples/README.md

 SQL Triggers

 To overcome some problems and limitations of using MS Access as a front end I have written some triggers to move data around.

+clouds-js

+Examples of jquery functions for a cloud-based storage system